 Anyone can go to a site like Fiverr and use those bulk link-building services to generate 10,000-20,000 links within one or two-day time period, and can thus negatively affect any site’s search engine ranking.

 How can a webmaster control this link spam?

-In the past there was no direct and easy way to control such link spam apart from emailing the webmaster and asking him to remove the links.
-However, when such links are created for the purpose of creating spam, in most of cases you will not be able to reach the webmaster, or your request will not even be considered.
+In the past, there was no direct and easy way to control such link spam apart from emailing the webmaster and asking him to remove the links.
+However, when such links are created for the purpose of creating spam, in most cases you will not be able to reach the webmaster, or your request will not even be considered.

 Google Disavow Links tool is an attempt by Google to give power to webmasters to report and submit such links to Google, and if they were hit by negative SEO or any Penguin update, this would help them to quickly get out of it.

-Technically, Google spots spam links and spam sites by default, so in most of the cases such links will not harm your site performance.
+Technically, Google spots spam links and spam sites by default, so in most of the cases, such links will not harm your site performance.
 However, many sites have been affected by spam links, and the number is rising with each Penguin data refresh and update.